 Cancun is a vacation destination with something for everyone, including families.
 Often wrongly labeled as Party Central, Cancun also boasts endless activities, tours, resorts and restaurants for all ages.

 You might be surprised to hear that popular bars like Senor Frogs and Carlos n' Charlie's are also family-friendly restaurants, as long and you and the kids hightail it out of there by 9 or 10 pm.
 Local downtown favorites like La Casa de los Abuelos and Marakame feature play areas and children's menus.
 Johnny Rockets in Plaza La Isla is a great place to stop for lunch and the kids are sure to want a t-shirt as a souvenir.
-What child wouldn't love a place called Chocolate City?
-Also located in La Isla, their menu features a variety of chocolate items and the restaurant has a special kids area and even babysitters.
 Fish Fritanga is a delicious seafood option located on the lagoon in the Hotel Zone with a small playground and a great view for mom and dad.
-Dolcemente Pompei is one of the few oceanfront restaurants in Cancun.
-Mom can enjoy the waiters in their togas and the kids can enjoy the outdoor play area.
 Perico's is a lively Mexican restaurant in downtown Cancun that encourages audience participation in its frequent shows.
 Mextreme, which is located in Cancun's Party Center in the Hotel Zone, is always a fun, lively place to have dinner.

 When in Cancun, check out these restaurants that the entire family can enjoy.